-DMNEdge extends DI::Edge and has the following properties:
+DMNEdge extends DI:: Edge and has the following properties:

-Table 85: DMNEdge attributes
+Table 84: DMNEdge attributes

-Attribute Description A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
-At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement[1] A reference to an InformationRequirement.
-KnowledgeRequirement, AuthorityRequirement Or Association.
+Attribute Description wayPoints: DC::Point [2] A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
+At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement [1] A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement Or Association.